Giandom/data-contracts/opendatamesh.org/quickstart/README.md

     * Check the option: Grant access permission to all pipelines.

 ## Start Application Deployment Activity
-Now let's move on to the second and last activity of our Data Product, **deployAppDev**:
+Now let's move on to the second and last activity of our Flight Frequency Data Product, **deployAppDev**:

 * Register the activity: